decorJim/pricelookupbrowser/README.md

 - in the dns section also add aws certificate CNAME and its value
 - go back to aws routing 53 in section registered domain
 - delete all 4 aws random link and put in the 2 cloudflare nameservers
-- come back to cloudflare and complete the quick guide in overview
+- come back to cloudflare and complete the quick start guide in overview

 # BE CAREFUL MY INSTANCE LOCATION AND THE DOMAIN AND CERTIFICATE ARE NOT THE SAME